It has surely come to your attention that Seville is a much-loved travel destination in Spain.

 Seville works a bit differently than other places you may be used to.
 This can lead to annoying surprises.

 Want an early lunch at 12:30?
-Well, hope you’re not in a rush, because you’ll probably have to wait until at least 2 or 2.30.
+Hope you’re not in a rush, because you’ll probably have to wait until at least 2 or 2.30.

 Dinner before 21:00?
-Good luck, amigo… most places will still be closed.
+Good luck, amigo… because most places will still be closed.

 You see, Seville runs on quite a particular schedule.
 Some of the tourist restaurants and cafes do make exceptions, but lunch generally doesn’t start until 2 pm, and dinner time doesn’t start until 20:30 at the earliest.
 Places often close for a midday break (siesta) or only serve drinks outside of main hours.
 On the other hand, there is a weird rush around 11 am when many Spanish finally have their breakfast.

 It’s possible to swim against the stream, but your options will be quite reduced, especially if you’re outside the tourist zone.
 So, often it’s just best to do as the Sevillanos do.

 By the way, most shops are closed on Sundays.
 Even most supermarkets are either closed or only open their bakery section.
 Museums are still open and many places to drink/eat are too, but the atmosphere on Sunday is a lot quieter.

 While southern Spain is generally not so expensive, Seville can be a little pricey in some respects.

 On the one hand, you can get a lovely local breakfast of coffee and tostada de tomate (toast with tomato spread) for just 2 Euros in many places.
 Who can say no to that?